spatie/laravel-query-builder/README.md

 When trying to include relationships that have not been allowed using `allowedIncludes()` an `InvalidIncludeQuery` exception will be thrown.

-Relation/include names will converted to camelCase when looking for the corresponding relationship on the model.
+Relation/include names will be converted to camelCase when looking for the corresponding relationship on the model.
 This means `/users?include=blog-posts` will try to load the `blogPosts()` relationship on the `User` model.

 Once the relationships are loaded on the results collection you can include them in your response by using [Eloquent API resources and conditional relationships](https://laravel.com/docs/5.5/eloquent-resources#conditional-relationships).

 ### Filtering

-The `filter` query parmeters can be used to filter results by partial property value, exact property value or if a property value exists in a given array of values.
+The `filter` query parameters can be used to filter results by partial property value, exact property value or if a property value exists in a given array of values.
 You can also specify custom filters for more advanced queries.

-By default no filters are allowed.
+By default, no filters are allowed.
 All filters have to be specified using `allowedFilters()`.
 When trying to filter on properties that have not been allowed `allowedFilters()` an `InvalidFilterQuery` exception will be thrown.

 ``` php
 // GET /users?filter[name]=john&filter[email]=gmail